-This page contains information that will help explain what you need to do to file
+This page contains information that helps explain what you need to do to file

 a lien.
 It also provides some of the forms you need to protect your rights and collect

 your fees.
 The focus of this information is preserve your right to file a lien,

 even if you never have to.